strogonoff/django-project-template/README.rst

 * Update for latest Django
 * Offer a way to quickly bootstrap the project inside a VM instead of virtualenv (Ansible playbook and Vagrantfile stubs, probably)
+* Remove some of the default deps (captcha?
+Pillow?)

 Initial setup
 -------------